cesarecg/RPC/README.md

-# RPC
+# Rock paper scissors
-small rock paper scissors
+small rock paper scissors game with no visual, just to practice git usage and Javascript basics